Overengineering Structural Features

 Tooling is one of the largest upfront investments in any injection-molded product.
 For most projects, the mould itself represents 30 to 60 percent of total product development cost, and those numbers can climb fast when the design is not built with manufacturability in mind.
 The frustrating reality is that most tooling cost overruns are not caused by poor supplier selection or unexpected material prices.
-They are locked in during the design phase, often weeks or months before a purchase order is issued.
+They are locked in during the design phase, often weeks or months before a purchase order is issued, highlighting the importance of engineering services for product development for engineering managers across the US and Europe to improve manufacturability before tooling begins.

 This guide walks through ten design decisions that consistently drive up injection mold tooling costs, along with practical strategies engineers and product teams can use to avoid them.
 Each section includes a real-world case study to show how the principles apply in practice.